 2. REDUCE STRESS AND FRUSTRATION

-Most of us consistently overestimate the medium- and long-term impact of both positive and negative major events.
+Most of us consistently overestimate the medium- and long-term impact of positive and negative significant events.
 However, it is primarily our day-to-day experience that shapes our happiness and wellbeing.
 "In research, we are often taught by our supervisors to chase the big thing.
-Unfortunately the big thing does not come around that often.
+Unfortunately, the big thing does not come around that often.
 On the contrary, the negative results are more frequent.
-This creates so much frustration." shared one of our participants after the training "Resilience is important to understand that failure is how research projects progress for the majority of researchers.
+This creates so much frustration." shared one of our participants after the training.
+"Resilience is important to understand that failure is how research projects progress for most researchers.
 Failed experiments do not mean that you are not good enough.
 It only means that you are a researcher experiencing the reality of research."
 Learning to celebrate and appreciate the seemingly small daily things and putting setbacks into perspective allows us to find meaning and joy in our lives.

 3. BUILD BETTER RELATIONSHIPS

 At the heart of mutually supportive relationships is conflict resolution.
 Learning to take a step back and manage conflicts and disagreements more effectively is one of the most critical aspects of developing resilience.
 Spending long hours in the lab under pressure surrounded by colleagues who are also stressed is very common in academia.
 As researchers, we tend to focus on the "facts" as we perceive them when conflicts arise whilst completely ignoring the human elements.
 We cannot change the behaviour of our colleagues, but we can learn to change the way we are allowing their behaviour to affect us.

 WHAT PAST PARTICIPANTS SAY ABOUT THE TRAINING